Wolfiej-k/flask-tunnel/README.md

 # Flask-Tunnel

 > A minor improvement on the [flask-ngrok](https://pypi.org/project/flask-ngrok/) tool for tunneling [Flask](https://flask.palletsprojects.com/en/2.3.x/) web apps to public URLs.
-Added support for [ngrok](https://ngrok.com/) configs, such as authentication, custom domains, and logging; can run on Jupyter clients such as [Google Colab](https://colab.google/).
+Added support for [ngrok](https://ngrok.com/) configs, such as authentication, custom domains, and logging; can run on Jupyter clients such as [Colab](https://colab.google/).

 ## Installation